Skip to content

 </State>

-The definition of conditions to perform a transition or execute an input action.
+The definition of conditions used to perform a transition or execute an input action.

-The value is a logical expression using notation as defined in MathML.
-The <Condition> tag is obligatory in the <InputAction> and <Transition> tag section.
+The value is a logical expression using the notation defined in MathML.
+The <Condition> tag is mandatory in the <InputAction> and <Transition> tag sections.

 Examples: